Secure Software Leasing from Standard Assumptions: Introduction

 \subsection{Background}

-Secure software leasing (SSL)~\cite{CoRR:AnaLaP} is a quantum cryptographic primitive that enables users to execute software\footnote{Software is modeled as (Boolean) circuits or functions.} \emph{only during the software is leased}.
-It prevents users from executing leased software \emph{after they return the leased software} to its owner.
-More specifically, an SSL is a protocol between an authority called lessor and a user called lessee.
+Secure software leasing (SSL) introduced by Ananth and La Placa~\cite{EC:AnaLaP21} is a quantum cryptographic primitive that enables an authority (the lessor) to lease software\footnote{Software is modeled as (Boolean) circuits or functions.} to a user (the lessee) by encoding it into a quantum state.
+SSL prevents users from generating authenticated pirated copies of leased software, where authenticated copies indicate those run on the legitimate platforms.

+More specifically, an SSL is the following protocol between the lessor and lessee.
 The lessor generates a secret key $\sk$ used to create a leased version of a circuit $C$.
 The leased version is a quantum state and denoted by $\sft_C$.
 The lessor leases the functionality of $C$ to the lessee by providing $\sft_C$.
 The lessee can compute $C(x)$ for any input $x$ by using $\sft_C$.
 That is, there exists a quantum algorithm $\run$ and it holds that $\run(\sft_C,x) = C(x)$ for any $x$.
 The lessor can validate the states returned from the user by using the secret key.
 That is, there exists a quantum algorithm $\sslcheck$ and $\sslcheck(\sk,\sft_C)$ outputs whether $\sft_C$ is a valid leased state or not.
 Since users can create as many copies of classical information as they want, we need the power of quantum computing to achieve SSL.